Cristina-Sa20/Avocado-EV3/models/README.md

 **Format:** `.io` (BrickLink Studio native format) **Software Required:** [BrickLink Studio 2.0](https://www.bricklink.com/v3/studio/download.page) (Free download)

+**PDF:** In the PDF, you'll find a step-by-step visual guide to building the robot.

 ##  Model Details

 The provided `.io` file includes the complete mechanical assembly of the robot.
 It serves as a visual and functional guide to understand the physical architecture before assembly or reproduction.